Jen Selter

-Jennifer Leigh "Jen" Selter (born August 8, 1993) is an American Internet celebrity and fitness model.
-She attracted significant media attention for her debut at a young age, initially sharing photos of her buttocks on the photo-sharing app Instagram.
-As of June 2025, Jen Selter had 13.6 million followers on Instagram.
+Jennifer Leigh "Jen" Selter (born August 9, 1993) is an American Internet celebrity and Fitness model.
+She attracted significant media attention for her debut at a young age, initially sharing photos of her Gym workouts on the photo-sharing App Instagram.
+She is widely credited with popularizing the term "Belfie", earning her the title of "Belfie Queen" across social media.
+As of June 2025, Jen Selter had 13.6 Million followers on Instagram.
 Selter grew up Jewish.